A research study carried out in Japan has revealed that flossing could save your life

 The research team analysed the findings of four different studies; Dr Mitsuyoshi Yoshida, the lead researcher, said that the study revealed a strong link between tooth loss and strokes.
 The results of the study show that people with fewer than 24 teeth are 57 percent more likely to have a stroke than people with 25 or more of their own teeth.

-Numerous studies have now linked tooth loss and poor oral health to an increased risk of serious health conditions, including diabetes and heart disease, as well as strokes.
-Dentists and public health figures are very eager to convey this information to members of the public and encourage them to keep an eye on their oral health; brushing twice a day, flossing daily, eating a healthy diet and visiting a dentist on a regular basis could help to save lives.
+Numerous studies have now linked tooth loss, gum disease and poor oral health to an increased risk of serious health conditions, including diabetes and heart disease, as well as strokes.
+Dentists, dental hygienists and public health figures are very eager to convey this information to members of the public and encourage them to keep an eye on their oral health; brushing twice a day, flossing daily, eating a healthy diet and visiting a dentist on a regular basis could help to save lives.